olga24912/SGTK/README.md

     conda install -c olga24912 -c conda-forge -c bioconda sgtk

-This command also installs [minimap2](https://github.com/lh3/minimap2) and [STAR aligner](https://github.com/alexdobin/STAR).
+This command installs all required dependencies, including [minimap2](https://github.com/lh3/minimap2) and [STAR aligner](https://github.com/alexdobin/STAR).

 Alternatively, you can can either download binaries, or download source code and compile it yourself.
-In this case you need to install [minimap2](https://github.com/lh3/minimap2) and [STAR aligner](https://github.com/alexdobin/STAR) by yourself.
+In this case you need to install [Biopython](https://biopython.org/), [minimap2](https://github.com/lh3/minimap2) and [STAR aligner](https://github.com/alexdobin/STAR) by yourself.

 SGTK has precompiled binaries for Linux and MacOS.
 The latest builds can be downloaded for the [GitHub page](https://github.com/olga24912/SGTK/releases).
 Once unpacked, SGTK is ready to use.
 You may also consider adding SGTK installation directory to the `PATH` variable.